New York's Most Trusted Chimney Installations & Repairs

 Put a Cap On Your Chimney

-One of the easiest, and affordable, elements to your chimney maintenance is a chimney cap.
+One of the easiest and most affordable, elements to your chimney maintenance is a chimney cap.
 Chimney caps are vented pieces of metal that sit inside the top of your chimney and prevent unwanted materials from coming inside your fireplace, while still letting the smoke escape.
 Chimney caps also keep heavy rains from seeping down inside your chimney and potentially causing leaks.
 They are also great for keeping animals from nesting inside your fireplace during the colder months.

 As always when hiring for a job, you want to make sure that your chimney sweep comes with glowing references.
 However, you’ll also want to check that he or she carries the proper insurance.
 Doing so could save you from financial responsibility in the event of a fall or other work-related accident.
+This is why contacting Ageless Chimney in Hauppauge, NY would be the best solution to your Suffolk County chimney issues.

 Clear Your Hearth Regularly

-It is always a good idea to keep your hearth clean, but not just for aesthetic reasons.
+It is always a good idea to keep your Suffolk County hearth clean, but not just for aesthetic reasons.
 Before you decide to light a nice warm fire, be sure to move any valuable items from the mantle.
 Fire can be unpredictable, so it is smart to clear the hearth of anything that could light on fire.
-This also prevents and unwanted debris going up into the chimney.
+This also prevents unwanted debris from going up into the chimney.

 Buy The Right Detectors

-Sometimes you may not now if there is unwanted debris or smoke coming into your home from the chimney.
+Sometimes you may not know if there is unwanted debris or smoke coming into your Suffolk County home from the chimney.
 One of the best things you can do to keep informed of any toxic smoke is to have your home equipped with proper smoke detectors.
 Always be sure that you have smoke and carbon monoxide detectors installed.
 While having a fire going is very pleasant, the safety of you and your loved ones is paramount!